 Is it easy to follow?

-Very.
+The route up Pen-y-Ghent is very easy to follow.
 There are some signposts, and the main trail is quite obvious.
 Plus there will probably be lots of other people doing it, so you can just follow them.
 I didn’t have to look at my map the whole way up, as I just went with the crowd.

 Once up the top, there are a few trail options, but once you get on the right one, again, it’s a very obvious way down.